 Let me ask you a question – would you have a relationship with someone who was stealing from you?
 What if it was just like a few dollars each day and you barely noticed?
 What if they didn’t mean to steal from you or didn’t see it as stealing?
 Likely, NO, you wouldn’t be in a relationship when someone was stealing from you in any way, shape, or form.
 So, why are you letting this happen with LinkTree?
 That handy little app that is allowing you to share multiple links with your audience on Instagram is actually a toxic, unhealthy relationship that you need to end.

-In case you’re unfamiliar, LinkTree is a free app that allows bloggers and businesses to share multiple links (via one “tree” link) on Instagram.
+In case you’re unfamiliar, LinkTree is a free app that allows bloggers and businesses to share multiple links (via one “tree” link) and used most commonly on Instagram.
 It’s essentially a loophole for sharing multiple links on Instagram and at face value, it’s genius.
 And let me be clear, I do not think LinkTree is intentionally stealing from you, that was simply an example for emphasis.
 But I do think that breaking up with LinkTree will help you and here’s how.

 Breaking up with LinkTree will actually increase your traffic.
 Yep.
 Every time you encourage a follower to hit a LinkTree link, you’re taking them away from your site, and directing them somewhere else first.
 You’re adding a step for them to find your content, but you’re not even getting the credit.
 When you break up with LinkTree, the traffic to your own site will actually go up because you will be removing the step that’s stealing the first-click traffic from you.